lgommans/Mad-Girlfriend/README.md

 # Mad Girlfriend

-An IDS with its rules written in Python.
+An IDS where you can write your rules in Python.

 ## Usage